MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 ---
-title: Enable the Defender for Endpoint integration
+title: Enable Defender for Endpoint integration in Microsoft Defender for Cloud
-description: Learn how to deploy the Microsoft Defender for Endpoint integration in Defender for Cloud to protect Azure, hybrid, and multicloud machines.
+description: Learn how to turn on Microsoft Defender for Endpoint integration in Microsoft Defender for Cloud.
-author: dcurwin
+author: elazark
-ms.author: dacurwin
+ms.author: elkrieger
 ms.topic: how-to
 ms.date: 03/13/2024
-#customer intent: As a user, I want to learn how to enable the Defender for Endpoint integration in Defender for Cloud so that I can protect my Azure, hybrid, and multicloud machines.
+#customer intent: As a user, I want to learn how to manually enable the Defender for Endpoint integration in Defender for Cloud so that I can protect multicloud and on-premises machines.
 ---

 # Enable Defender for Endpoint integration

-The Defender for Servers plan in Microsoft Defender for Cloud [integrates natively with Microsoft Defender for Endpoint](integration-defender-for-endpoint.md) to provide Defender for Endpoint and Microsoft Defender Vulnerability Management capabilities to machines protected by Defender for Servers.
+Microsoft Defender for Cloud [integrates natively with Microsoft Defender for Endpoint](integration-defender-for-endpoint.md) to provide Defender for Endpoint and Microsoft Defender Vulnerability Management capabilities in Defender for Cloud

-When you turn on the Defender for Servers plan, Defender for Endpoint integration is turned on by default for supported machines connected to Defender for Cloud.
-Integration automatically deploys the Defender for Endpoint sensor on connected machines.
+When you turn on the Defender for Servers plan in Defender for Cloud, Defender for Endpoint integration is turned on by default.
+Integration automatically deploys the Defender for Endpoint sensor on machines.

-This article describes how to enable Defender for Endpoint integration manually if needed.
+This article describes how to enable Defender for Endpoint integration manually as needed.

 ## Prerequisites